scastlara/ppaxe/README.md

 ## Installing

-You can install this package using _pip_
+You can install this package using _pip_.
+However, before doing so, you have to download the [Random Forest predictor](https://www.dropbox.com/s/t6qcl19g536c0zu/RF_scikit.pkl?dl=0) and place it in `ppaxe/data`.

 ```
 git clone https://github.com/scastlara/ppaxe.git